Jollywatt/typst-fletcher/src/intersection.typ

 /// Identical to `cetz.intersection.path-path` but returns
 /// an array of pairs `(pt, (subpath-i, segment-i, t))` of each
-/// intersection point and its index/location along the path/subpath/segment.
+/// intersection point and its index/parameter along the *second* path.
 #let path-path(a, b, samples: 8) = {
   assert(is-drawable(a))
   let pt_loc_pairs = ()